talkquazi/unstableconcentration/README.md

 Then visit [localhost:7860](https://localhost:7860/)

 ## How It Works
 UnstableConcentration employs a 1-bit feedforward neural network to generate RGBA noise.
-The network architecture consists of an input layer with 512 units, 4 hidden layers with 512 units each, and an output layer with 32 units.
+The network architecture consists of an input layer with `dimension` units, 4 hidden layers with `dimension` units each, and an output layer with 32 units for color bits.

 The network takes a random input tensor as its input and applies a series of transformations to produce the output tensor, which represents RGBA noise.
 The output tensor is reshaped into a suitable format for image representation and converted to a PIL image.